In order to submit a VAT Return using Quickbooks you will need to follow this step by step guide:

 It comes back to the old saying: “if something seems too good to be true, then it usually is”.
 Once you are happy, click 'Submit VAT Return to HMRC'.
 You will then need to enter your government gateway user ID and password and click 'Yes, I want to submit'.

 Quickbooks will then connect to HMRC to submit your return and after a few seconds, the on screen text will change to 'pending with HMRC'.
-Click 'close' and then check back (Taxes/VAT) in a short while to see if the VAT return has been 'approved'.
-If the VAT return does not show as 'approved' within 24 hours, contact us.
+Click 'close' and then check back (Taxes/VAT) in a short while to see if the VAT return has been 'accepted'.
+If the VAT return does not show as 'accepted' within 24 hours, contact us.

 Pay VAT to HMRC